cmustudent/tswd-portfolio-templates/visualizing-government-debt.md

 ## Part three: create your own visualization

-_Ceate another data visualization using the same data used earlier.
+_Create another data visualization using the same data used earlier.
 DO NOT submit something that's just a minor modification of one of the visualizations already covered here.
 So, don't just modify the colors or labels of one of the earlier examples and call it good, or submit a slightly modified bar chart.
 Instead, see what you can come up with on your own, and spend some time to try and create something that tells a story about the data._

 _Summarize in a paragraph or two about the different methods of visualization, and how they compare / contrast to one another.
 Make sure you include all source information and explain the data well.
 Talk about why you chose the third data visualization.
 Be specific - keep your writeup relevant to the assignment, and avoid jargon-filled language that doesn't say anything useful._